KevinNovak/SimpleTauntMenu/README.md

 ## Adding Taunt Packs

+By default, Simple Taunt Menu comes with the taunts that are normally included with Prop Hunt.
+If you'd like to add additional taunt packs, follow the sections below.

 ### Forcing clients to download the taunt pack

 1. Locate the taunt pack from the [Steam Workshop](https://steamcommunity.com/workshop/browse/?appid=4000) that you wish to add.